Learn how to make an Angel Costume with this DIY Angel Costume Tutorial and free pattern!

 When I asked my little missy what she wanted to be for Halloween, she said she wanted to be an Angel.
 I’m not exactly sure where she got the idea, but it sounded good to me! (and easy, ha ha) I knew it would be fairly simple to make her an Angel Costume with just a white sheet and one of my existing patterns…

-I had the white sheet, elastic and wooden dowel in my stash, so all I needed to buy was a little gold lame and some wings.
+I had a white sheet, elastic and wooden dowel already in my stash, so all I needed to purchase for the angel costume was a little gold lame and some wings.
 (I splurged a little and bought the wings and halo set off Amazon – totally worth it.
-They are gorgeous in person.)
+They are GORGEOUS in person.)

-She loves it!
-I want to paint a face mask like this one.
-We played in my makeup a little bit to see if I had anything gold that could work, but I don’t… I think I’ll hit Party City and pick up some gold face paint.
+She loved how it turned out!
+I still want to figure out how to paint a face mask like this one.
+We played in my makeup a little bit to see if I had anything gold that could work, but I don’t… I think I’ll have to hit Party City and pick up some gold face paint.

 I made this dress using my free peasant dress pattern and I will show you the changes I made to the pattern to create the tiers and collar.

 How to make an angel costume:

 You will need: